pchim/AgreeableZombie/README.md

 * mongodb

 ### Description
 Read With Me is a remote reading app, that allows parents who are away from their kids to interactively read and webcam with them online.
-Both parties can draw on the storybook, change the pages, and make the images animate.
+Both parties can draw on the storybook, change the pages, and make each page images animate.

 ### Installing Dependencies